Lake Placid, Florida, USA

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Lake Placid FL article with your fellow Lake Lubbers!
+Share our Lake Placid article with your fellow Lake Lubbers!